cnosdb/docs/docs/start/quick_start.md

 ## **WITH Clause**

 **Syntax**

 ```sql
 WITH cte AS cte_query_definiton [, ...] query
 ```
 Optional.
 The WITH clause contains one or more commonly used expressions CTE (Common Table Expression).
-CTE acts as a temporary table in the current running environment, which you can refer to in subsequent queries.The rules for using CTE are as follows：
+CTE acts as a temporary table in the current running environment, which you can refer to in subsequent queries.The rules for using CTE are as follows:
 - CTE in the same WITH clause must have a unique name.
 - The CTE defined in the WITH clause can only be used for other CTEs in the same WITH clause defined later.
-Suppose A is the first CTE in the clause and B is the second CTE in the clause：
+Suppose A is the first CTE in the clause and B is the second CTE in the clause:

 **Example**
 ```sql